Holometabola: The Endopterygote Group

 One noticable trend in the phylogeny of endopterygote orders is a structural or functional reduction in the number of wings.
 The most primitive orders have two pairs of wings, all more or less similar in size, with independent musculature and asynchronous wing beat.
 In the more specialized orders, one or more pair of wings becomes vestigal (Strepsiptera and Siphonaptera), modified in function (Coleoptera and Diptera), or coupled together with other wings by means of hooks, hairs, or bristles to act as a single flight surface (Hymenoptera, Trichoptera, and Lepidoptera).

-The order Neuroptera includes the lacewings and antlions that have grasping/biting mouthparts and a predatory lifestyle among all larvae.
+The order Neuroptera includes the lacewings and antlions.
+All members of the order have grasping/biting mouthparts and the larval stages exhibit a predatory lifestyle.
 Except for larval spongillaflies (family Sisyridae) which feed on fresh-water sponges, all members are terrestrial.
 Antlion larvae live in the soil and construct pitfall traps to snare prey.
 Lacewing larvae are usually found in vegetation where they typically feed on aphids, mites, and scale insects.
 In most cases, the adults of these insects are also predators — the non-predatory species usually feed on nectar, pollen, or honeydew.

 The larvae of antlions and lacewings have specialized mouthparts with large, sickle-shaped mandibles and maxillae that interlock to form pincers.
 Once impaled on these pincers, a prey’s body contents are sucked out through hollow food channels running between the adjacent surfaces of the mandibles and maxillae.